Uberi/speech_recognition/README.rst

 PyAudio (for microphone users)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to use audio input from microphones, `PyAudio <http://people.csail.mit.edu/hubert/pyaudio/#downloads>`__ is also necessary.
+Version 0.2.9+ is required in order to avoid overflow issues with recording on certain machines.

-If not installed, the library will still work, but ``Microphone`` will not be defined.
+If not installed, everything in the library will still work, except attempting to instantiate a ``Microphone`` object will throw an ``AttributeError``.

 The installation instructions are quite good as of PyAudio v0.2.9.
 For convenience, they are summarized below:

 * On Windows, install PyAudio using `Pip <https://pip.readthedocs.org/>`__: execute ``pip install pyaudio`` in a terminal.
 * On Debian-derived Linux distributions (like Ubuntu and Mint), install PyAudio using `APT <https://wiki.debian.org/Apt>`__: execute ``sudo apt-get install python-pyaudio python3-pyaudio`` in a terminal.
-    * If you want to use the latest version of PyAudio rather than the version in the repositories, you can install the latest release using Pip: execute ``sudo apt-get install portaudio19-dev python-all-dev python3-all-dev && pip install pyaudio`` (replace ``pip`` with ``pip3`` if using Python 3).
+    * If the version in the repositories is too old, install the latest release using Pip: execute ``sudo apt-get install portaudio19-dev python-all-dev python3-all-dev && sudo pip install pyaudio`` (replace ``pip`` with ``pip3`` if using Python 3).
 * On OS X, install PortAudio using `Homebrew <http://brew.sh/>`__: ``brew install portaudio``.
 Then, install PyAudio using `Pip <https://pip.readthedocs.org/>`__: ``pip install pyaudio``.
 * On other POSIX-based systems, install the ``portaudio19-dev`` and ``python-all-dev`` (or ``python3-all-dev`` if using Python 3) packages (or their closest equivalents) using a package manager of your choice, and then install PyAudio using `Pip <https://pip.readthedocs.org/>`__: ``pip install pyaudio`` (replace ``pip`` with ``pip3`` if using Python 3).